Parametrized K\"{a}hler class and Zariski dense orbital 1-cohomology: Preliminaries

 \subsection{Hermitian symmetric spaces and K\"{a}hler class}

 In this section we deal with Hermitian symmetric spaces.
-We are going to distinguish them into spaces of tube type and not of tube type.
-Then we define the Shilov boundary of a bounded domain in $\matC^n$.
-We exploit the K\"{a}hler structure of a Hermitian symmetric space to introduce the Bergmann cocycle and we remind its extension to the Shilov boundary.
+We will distinguish them into spaces of tube type and not of tube type.
+Then we define the Shilov boundary of the bounded domain realization in $\matC^n$.
+The K\"{a}hler structure of a Hermitian symmetric space allows us to introduce the Bergman cocycle.
 We conclude recalling the Hermitian triple product and the complex Hermitian triple product.
-Those functions will be a fundamental tool in the proof of Theorem \ref{main_theorem}.
-For the details of all the contents of this section we refer to \cite{BI04,BIW07}.
+For the details about this section we refer either to \cite{BI04,BIW07} or to the book chapter \cite{Kor00}.